Boodyahmedhamdy/Tic-Tac-Toe-Client/README.md

     - Send Game invitation for any player on the server
     - Accept / Refuse invitations that sent to you

+# How to Run
+1. clone the project
+2. open it using netbeans IDE
+3. enjoy ❤

 # Technology used
 - java8
 - javafx